 Captures food near surface of water or on shore.
 Steals food from cormorants and other gulls.
 Swallows large prey whole.
 Common at garbage dumps.

-Although still common, Western Gull numbers are declining, possibly from the increased frequency of El Niño years that decrease or eliminate nest success.
-The North American Waterbird Conservation Plan estimates over 77,000 breeding birds in North America, rates the species a 10 out of 20 on the Contienntal Concern Score, and lists them as a Species of Low Concern.
-Western Gull is not listed on the 2014 State of the Birds Watch List, but because of its small population size and limited range, the species should be monitored.
+Although still common, Western Gull numbers declined from 1966 to 2015, particularly in the Northwest, according to the North American Breeding Bird Survey.
+This may be a result from the increased frequency of El Niño years that decrease or eliminate nest success.
+The North American Waterbird Conservation Plan estimates over 77,000 breeding birds in North America.
+Western Gull rates a 13 out of 20 on the Continental Concern Score, and is not listed on the 2016 State of North America's Birds' Watch List.
+However, because of its small population size and limited range, the species should be monitored.

 - Pierotti, R. J., and C. A. Annett.
 1995.
 Western Gull (Larus occidentalis).
 In The Birds of North America, No. 174 (A. Poole and F. Gill, eds.).
 The Academy of Natural Sciences, Philadelphia, PA, and The American Ornithologists' Union, Washington, D.C.